51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

-Frequently, the default implementation is the only implementation, so the strict separation of concerns represented by this approach doesn't result in a useful ability to specialize, and could be said to have been "premature generification".
+Frequently, the default implementation is the only implementation, so the strict separation of concerns represented by this approach doesn't result in a useful ability to specialize.
 In addition, both Java and C# now provide for default interface methods which provide for a simpler but no less extensible base.

 In other cases, specialization is used to provide quite deep hierarchies of classes, for example Flow Element -> Aspect Engine -> Cloud Aspect Engine ->